joshrp/moonlight-docs/Installing-Moonlight-Qt-on-Raspberry-Pi-4.md

 - You must run Moonlight directly from the console for HEVC support to be enabled.
 If you have your Pi set to boot to GUI, you can press Ctrl+Alt+F1 to switch to TTY 1 and run moonlight-qt from there.

 ### Raspbian Bullseye
 The newest Raspberry Pi OS (Bullseye) defaults to a display driver that doesn't support Moonlight's low-latency H.264 decoder.
+Unless you have incompatible software on your Pi (like Kodi v19), we strongly recommend enabling the alternate driver as detailed below.

-To fix this, you can edit the `/boot/config.txt` file:
+To fix this issue, you can edit the `/boot/config.txt` file:
 1. Run `sudo nano /boot/config.txt`
 2. Scroll down using the arrow keys until you see the line that says `dtoverlay=vc4-kms-v3d`
 3. Change that line to `dtoverlay=vc4-fkms-v3d`